Phone: (859) 823-7561

 -Who must register with the Grant County Fiscal Court?

-Every person or business who provides services to another person or business for compensation is required to complete a Business License Application for the Grant County Occupational Tax Administrator.
+Every person or business who provides services to another person or business for compensation is required to complete a Business License Application for the Grant County Fiscal Court.
 The completed application will provide information needed for a Business License as well as for the Occupational Tax.
 The Business License Application can be found above.

 -What is the fee for a Business License?

-The fee for a Business License will be paid pursuant to a tiered Fee Schedule based on the number of Employees that are employed by each business.
+The fee for a Business License will be paid pursuant to a tiered Fee Schedule based on the number of Employees working within Grant County.
 Grant County Business Licenses expire on December 31st of each year, and must be renewed by January 31st of each year.

 Tier Number 1: If your business has 0 to 5 employees, the annual license fee shall be $25.